sefalkner/IMM-Training/README.md

   <img src="examples/cifar10_B.jpg" width="40%"/>
 </p>

 You have to pinch your eyes a bit to see an airplane, car, bird, cat, deer, dog, frog, horse, ship and truck (top -> down, left -> right).
 The employed DiT_S_4 is differs from the article and is certainly not the best choice for pixel-space diffusion, feel free to experiment with different architectures.
-Generally speaking, it is great that the method is stable with small batch sizes, given that the authors trained their models exclusively with a whopping batch size of ``4096``.
-Below is a comparison of images generated form the same noise with 1, 2, 4 and 8 steps:
+Generally speaking, it is great that the method is quite stable with small batch sizes, given that the authors trained their models exclusively with a whopping batch size of ``4096``.
+Below is a comparison of images generated from the same noise with 1, 2, 4 and 8 steps:

 <p align="center">
   <img src="examples/cifar10_steps.jpg" width="40%"/>
 </p>

 There is one point where I had to fill a gap, which is the weighting function in the kernel $\tilde w(s,t)$.
 The authors state that this equals $c_\mathrm{out}(s,t)$ defined in Appendix C5.
 I understood this to be $\tilde w(s,t) = -(t-s) \times \sigma_d$ for flow matching.
 However, a negative weight does not make sense as the kernel function would be small for close points and explode for large distances.
-For now, I set  $\tilde w(s,t) = t-s$.
+For now, I assumed  $\tilde w(s,t) = t-s$.
 Another gap is the parametrization of the $f^{\theta -}(x)$ model.
 Previous consistency models mostly use an EMA model, yet I found training is stable (maybe even faster) just using a no_grad environment for CIFAR10.

 ## Checklist